m4tob/fiap-irango-api/README.md

 # to create all resources in kubernetes, we need to run the following command:
 make kubenernetes.create

-# to update the image in kubernetes, we need to run the following command:
-make kubeernetes.update.api.image IMAGE=matob/irango-api:latest

 # to delete all resources in kubernetes, we need to run the following command:
 make kubenernetes.delete